 Classic cars are highly collectible items.
 Those old American cars we see at auctions and car shows mean a lot and often cost a lot.
 They reveal the old glory of the good old times.
 They bring nostalgia, and people hold on to them for decades, and often for life.

 Collecting classic and antique automobiles … for the old glory

 One very beautiful old car we love is “The Golden Rocket” – The Oldsmobile.
-The 1957 model marked Oldsmobile’s 50th anniversary and to commemorate the occasion that base model was called the “Golden Rocket 88” and the engine color was changed to gold.
+The 1957 model marked Oldsmobile’s 50th anniversary, and to commemorate the occasion the base model was called the “Golden Rocket 88” and the engine color was changed to gold.

 This Oldsmobile Super 88 is a high-performance car that features a J-2 engine option that offers plenty of “rocket” power to bump the V8 to a remarkable 312 horsepower.